-Oslo Principles On Global Climate Obligations with an extensive legal Commentary, authored with Antonio Benjamin, Michael Gerrard, Toon Huydecoper, Michael Kirby, M.C.
-Mehta, Qin Tianbao, Dinah Shelton, James Silk, Jessica Simor, Jaap Spier, Elisabeth Steiner, and Philip Sutherland, Expert Group on Global Climate Obligations (The Hague: Eleven International Publishing 2015).
+Oslo Principles On Global Climate Obligations.
+Was a member of the Expert Group on Global Climate Obligations, which drafted these principles and an extensive legal commentary on them.
+The Expert Group included Antonio Benjamin, Michael Gerrard, Toon Huydecoper, Michael Kirby, M.C.
+Mehta, Qin Tianbao, Dinah Shelton, James Silk, Jessica Simor, Jaap Spier, Elisabeth Steiner, and Philip Sutherland, (The Hague: Eleven International Publishing 2015).
 The Oslo Principles without the legal Commentary are published as a Social Europe Occasional Paper, October 2015.
-The Oslo Principles and the legal Commentary are also available at http://globaljustice.macmillan.yale.edu/oslo-principles-global-climate-change-obligations.
+The Oslo Principles and the legal Commentary are also available at https://climateprinciplesforenterprises.files.wordpress.com/2017/12/osloprincipleswebpdf.pdf.
 Video

 The Individual Deprivation Measure: A Gender-Sensitive Approach to Poverty Measurement, authored with Scott Wisor, Sharon Bessell, Fatima Castillo, Joanne Crawford, Kieran Donaghue, Janet Hunt, Alison Jaggar, and Amy Liu (Melbourne: The International Women’s Development Agency 2014).